-- Chapter 2 is one long poem of encouragement to a son about the value of wisdom - Wisdom is worth extraordinary effort and leads to the knowledge of God, where wisdom, knowledge, victory and protection are found. v:5 - The rest of this chapter describes the evils that the wisdom of God offers protection against: wicked men (vv.
-12-15) and "the adulteress." (vv.
-16-19) - The strong warning in verses 18-19 is one every man, young or old, should take to heart: "For her house leads down to death and her paths to the spirits of the dead.
-None who go to her return or attain the paths of life." - This warning is also against "the woman folly."
+Chapter 2 is one long poem of encouragement to a son about the value of wisdom.

+- Wisdom is worth extraordinary effort and leads to the knowledge of God.
+(Proverbs 2:5) In God is found wisdom, knowledge, victory and protection.
+Proverbs 2:5-8 - The rest of this poem describes the evils that the wisdom of God will give protection from: "wicked men" (Proverbs 2:12-15), and "the adulteress."
+(Proverbs 2:16-19) - The strong warning in verses 18-19 is one every man, young or old, should take to heart: "For her house leads down to death and her paths to the spirits of the dead.
+None who go to her return or attain the paths of life." - This warning is also against "the woman Folly."
 Proverbs 9:13 - Similar warnings are repeated throughout these first nine chapters.

-First Division - Chapters 3 and 4
+First Division - Chapters 3-4

-- Chapters 2-3 contain several long exhortations about the value of wisdom that begin "My son..."
-Proverbs 3:1, 11, 21; 4:1, 10, 20 - Chapter 4:10-27 about "the way of wisdom" (v.
-11) and "the path of the righteous." v.
-18 - These warnings and encouragement to live in obedience to teachings handed from parent to child include a wonderful warning: "Above all else, guard your heart, for everything you do flows from it."
-Proverbs 4:23 - Chapter 4 ends with these beautiful, descriptive words: "Let your eyes look straight ahead; fix your gaze directly before you.
+- Proverbs 3-4 contain several long exhortations about the value of wisdom that begin "My son..."
+Proverbs 3:1, 11, 21; 4:1, 10, 20 - Chapter 4:10-27 is about "the way of wisdom" (Proverbs 4:11) and "the path of the righteous."
+Proverbs 4:18 - These warnings and encouragement to live in obedience to teachings handed from parent to child include a wonderful warning: "Above all else, guard your heart, for everything you do flows from it."
+Proverbs 4:23 - Proverbs 4 ends with these beautiful, descriptive words: "Let your eyes look straight ahead; fix your gaze directly before you.
 Give careful thought to the paths for your feet and be steadfast in all your ways.
-Do not turn to the right or the left; keep your foot from evil." vv.
-25-27
+Do not turn to the right or the left; keep your foot from evil."
+Proverbs 4:25-27

-First Division - Chapters 5 through 7
+First Division - Chapters 5-7

-- Chapter 5 is another long poem of warning against the "adulteress." vv.
-1-14 - Proverbs 5:25-21 is a series of proverbs about the blessings found in a faithful marriage and concludes with another warning against the adulteress, "For a man's ways are in full view of the LORD, and he examines all his paths." v.
-21. - The theme of the high value of wisdom and the danger of folly continues in these chapters - The final sixteen verses of chapter 6 and all of chapter 7 continue to warn against the adulteress and portray seduction by a false woman and by false wisdom.
+- Proverbs 5 is another long poem of warning against the "adulteress."
+Proverbs 5:1-14 - It includes a contrasting series of proverbs about the blessings found in a faithful marriage.
+Proverbs 5:15-23 - Concludes with another warning against the adulteress, "For a man's ways are in full view of the LORD, and he examines all his paths."
+Proverbs 5:21. - The theme of the high value of wisdom and the danger of folly continues. - The final sixteen verses of Chapter 6 and all of Chapter 7 continue to warn against the adulteress. - Proverbs 7 is an especially graphic portrayal of seduction by a false woman and by false wisdom.

-First Division - Chapters 8 and 9
+First Division - Chapters 8-9

-Wisdom is personified as being with God "from the beginning" (v.23), "when he set the heavens in place." v.
-27
+Wisdom is personified as being with God "from the beginning" (Proverbs 8:23), "when he set the heavens in place."
+Proverbs 8:27

-- This is often mistaken as a description of Jesus, but is better understood as wisdom personified. - Chapter 9 concludes with a final appeal from Wisdom and from "the woman Folly." v.
-13 - Wisdom offers life. - Those who choose Folly are told: "Little do they know that the dead are there, that her guests are in the depths of the grave." v.
-18
+- This has been mistaken as a description of Jesus, but is better understood as his wisdom personified. - Chapter 9 concludes with a final appeal from Wisdom and from "the woman Folly."
+Proverbs 9:13 - Their appeals are similar, yet Wisdom offers life but those who choose Folly are told: "Little do they know that the dead are there, that her guests are in the depths of the grave."
+Proverbs 9:18

-Second and Largest Division - Chapters 10 through 25
+Second and Largest Division - Chapters 10-25